I frequently use wheat flour to make pancakes.

 For example, why would one consider using bone char to refine sugar?

 Maybe because it allows to cut back on costs.
 And believe it or not, people also question wheat flour for that same reason.

 Does Wheat Flour Use Bone Char?

+However, you can validate this by looking for inorganic oxidants on the label.
 Inorganic oxidants are things like chlorine, nitrogen dioxide (NO2), peroxides (magnesium, calcium, etc), azodicarbonamide, bromates or iodates.